 While Tommy occasionally handles jobs solo, he regularly draws upon the talents of the Triage team, an ensemble of handpicked creatives Tommy trusts to optimize production workflow and generate the best content possible.
 From manning secondary cameras and flying drones to composing original scores and writing scripts to mastering audio and editing video, this ever-expanding band of creatives brings the enthusiasm and expertise needed to bring your vision to the big stage.

 Equal parts conductor and frontman, artist and entrepreneur, athlete and tech nerd, Tommy’s a master of media with an insatiable appetite for adventure and an unmatched eye for cinematography.
 He thrives in high-pressure situations.
-His first job out of college saw him working at an outdoor startup where he coordinated international film trips, created ad campaigns, and operated cameras while chasing professional skiers off 80-foot kickers.
+His first job out of college saw him working at an ActiveJunky.com where he wore a range of hats: selling and executing ad deals in the office, coordinating and producing international film trips to create product gear guides, and operating cameras while chasing professional athletes through the mountains and the surf.
 Since then, Tommy’s indubitable hustle and top-tier talent has seen him work alongside the best cinematographers in the business (Keith Ladzinski and Andy Mann) and the biggest brands (adidas, Redbull, The North Face, and more) in extreme locations around the world (Chile, Iceland, and Antarctica, to name a few).
 And while his technical camera skills are obvious, it’s Tommy’s serial optimism and infectious intensity that makes him such a joy to work with.
 These days, Tommy’s barely home, and that’s just the way he likes it: racking up frequent flier miles as he tows his Sony mirrorless cameras and DJI drones from shoot to shoot around the world.

 CONNOR SEYBERT // sound engineer